analogue-stick/badge-2024-documentation/docs/tildagon-apps/reference/sasppu.md

 * Disable the background and sprite layers if they are not needed.
 * Colour 0 is transparent and allows backgrounds to have holes and sprites to not be squares.
 * Both a main screen and a sub screen, which can be combined into one as a final step using per pixel mathematical operations.
-* Changable solid background colour for both main and sub screen.
+* Changeable solid background colour for both main and sub screen.
 * Ability to send each background and individual sprite to either the main screen or the sub screen, or both.
 * Two "windows", which allow you to mask off parts of the screen using boolean operations.
 * Per background and individual sprite window settings.